BlindexDAO/BlinDEX/README.md

 ![MEDIUM HEADER 1500x750px_](https://user-images.githubusercontent.com/1577655/147810830-1b200126-47d1-4a78-a95a-45a8c8a105cc.png)

-# BlinDEX
+# Blindex

-BlinDEX is the first **multi-currency stablecoin-based DeFi platform** that sees all currencies as equals.
+Blindex is the first **multi-currency stablecoin-based DeFi platform** that sees all currencies as equals.
 Replacing all traditional financial systems calls for a completely stable, inclusive, and **100% decentralized** alternative.
 We don't play around with centralized collateral.

 💻 [Website](https://blindex.io)